 We are a global integrated gas-to-power infrastructure company that seeks to use natural gas to satisfy the world's large and growing power needs.
 We deliver targeted energy solutions to customers around the world, thereby reducing their energy costs and diversifying their energy resources, while also reducing pollution and generating compelling margins.
 Our near-term mission is to provide modern infrastructure solutions to create cleaner, reliable energy while generating a positive economic impact worldwide.
 Our long-term mission is to become one of the world's leading carbon emission-free independent power providing companies.
-We discuss this important goal in more detail below under "Toward a Carbon-Free Future."
+We discuss this important goal in more detail in the Annual Report, "Items 1 and 2: Business and Properties" under "Toward a Carbon-Free Future".